sddevelopment-be/penguin-pragmatic-patterns/content/about.md

 Please note that this knowledge base will remain a work in progress for some time, and not all content will be refined.
 To stay up-to-date with the latest changes, check out the [Changelog](https://github.com/sddevelopment-be/penguin-pragmatic-patterns/blob/develop/docs/CHANGELOG.md).

-To enhance your reading experience, this publication is organized by categories, each containing the following types of content:
+To enhance your reading experience, this knowledge base is organized by categories, each containing the following types of content:

 - **Patterns:** Short pieces of advice to inspire you, presented in a similar format for easy reference.
+  - **Concepts:** Ideas and models that can change the way you perceive a situation.
+  - **Practices:** Things you can do to improve your skills or work more effectively.
+  - **Procedures:** Step-by-step instructions for completing a task.
 - **Resources and Reviews :** Recommendations for books, articles, and other learning materials that I found helpful.
 - **Glossary:** Definitions and explanations of unfamiliar concepts and abbreviations.